leekokhow/MLOpsPy/README.md

 ### Setup steps for this example

-1. Create an Azure DevOps account, install the Machine Learning (by Microsoft DevLabs) extension.
+1. In your Azure DevOps account, create a new "Organization" that will host your MLOps project.
+Install the Machine Learning (by Microsoft DevLabs) extension from the marketplace into the "Organization".

 2. Create an Azure DevOps project and named it as "MLOpsPy" and import repository from https://github.com/leekokhow/MLOpsPy.
 Launch this project and proceed the following steps.